News

 How Much Does It Cost To Build A New Home In Vancouver? - Square One Construction blog

-The five variables that drive cost in BC
+The five variables that actually drive the number

 1. Land.
-The single biggest variable in Metro Vancouver.
-Lot prices vary wildly by neighbourhood, lot size, zoning, and whether the lot is buildable as-is or needs a teardown, a lot split, or site servicing.
-A building lot in East Vancouver costs very differently from a lot in Surrey, Langley, or the North Shore.
+The biggest single variable in Metro Vancouver.
+Lot prices swing by neighbourhood, lot size, zoning, and whether the lot is buildable as-is or needs a teardown, a lot split, or site servicing.
+A buildable lot in East Van prices very differently from one in Surrey, Langley, or the North Shore.

 2. Design and engineering.
-Architectural design, structural engineering, geotechnical reports (required for many BC lots), energy-step-code compliance, and permit drawings.
-Typical allowance is a percentage of the build cost — more for complex designs.
+Architectural design, structural engineering, geotechnical reports (often required), Energy Step Code work, and permit drawings.
+Usually a percentage of the build — higher for complex sites or unconventional designs.

 3. Permits and development charges.
-Municipal permit fees, development cost charges (DCCs), utility connection fees, and in some cities, additional zoning or heritage review costs.
-These vary by city.
+City permit fees, development cost charges, utility connections, and in some cities, additional zoning or heritage review costs.
+Numbers vary by municipality and they aren't small.

 4. Construction.
-Framing, mechanical systems, envelope, interior finishes.
-This is where build style, materials, and finish level drive the range — from builder-grade to high-end custom.
+Framing, mechanical, envelope, interior.
+This is where build style, materials, and finish level move the range — from a clean builder-grade home to a fully custom one.

-Cost ranges — what published sources are citing
+Cost ranges — what published sources are saying

-Any single $/sqft number is a rough estimate at best.
-Different published sources cite different ranges depending on finish level, location within BC, and build year:
+Any single dollars-per-square-foot number is a rough swing at best.
+Different sources publish different ranges depending on finish level, where in BC you're building, and what year the data is from.

-• Canadian Real Estate Magazine publishes ranges for single-detached homes in BC that vary substantially based on finish level and location.
+• Canadian Real Estate Magazine publishes BC ranges that move significantly based on finish and location.

-• Metro Vancouver builds typically cost more per sqft than Fraser Valley or Vancouver Island builds due to labour costs, permit timelines, and site constraints.
+• Metro Vancouver builds tend to cost more per sqft than Fraser Valley or Vancouver Island builds.
+Labour costs more, permits take longer, and sites are tighter.

-• High-end custom homes with architectural glazing, high-spec mechanical systems, or complex sites can run well above standard ranges.
+• Custom homes with architectural glazing, complex roof lines, or challenging sites run well past standard ranges.

-We don't publish a fixed $/sqft on our site because it would be misleading.
-Real numbers come from a site visit and a scope conversation — not a web page.
+We don't post a fixed dollars-per-square-foot on this site because that number would be misleading the second it left the page.
+Real numbers come out of a site visit and a scope conversation.
+There's no shortcut to that part.

 Custom build vs. spec home vs. major renovation

-Custom builds give you the house you actually want.
-Spec homes give you certainty.
-Major renovations let you keep your lot and neighbourhood but come with their own surprises.
-The right answer depends on what's driving the decision.
+Custom gives you the home you actually wanted.
+Spec gives you certainty.
+Renovation lets you keep the lot and the neighbourhood but comes with its own surprises.
+Which one's right depends on what's actually driving the decision — the house itself, the timeline, the neighbourhood, or the math.

-1. Discovery and feasibility.
-A conversation about your goals, lot, budget range, and timeline.
-If you haven't bought land yet, we can help evaluate lots before you buy.
+1. Discovery.
+A real conversation about your goals, lot, budget range, and timeline.
+If you haven't bought land yet, we'll help you evaluate lots before you commit.

 2. Lot and site review.
-Zoning, setbacks, FSR, geotechnical conditions, site servicing, tree regulations.
-This is when hidden costs surface.
+Zoning, setbacks, FSR, geotechnical, site servicing, tree bylaws.
+This is where the hidden costs surface.

 3. Design coordination.
-Working with your architect/designer or ours to produce a design that fits the zoning rules and your budget — not one that busts both.
+We work with your architect or ours to land a design that fits your zoning rules and your budget — not one that quietly busts both.

 5. Permit submission.
-We handle city submissions and follow-ups.
-Permit timelines vary by municipality — plan for weeks to months depending on the city.
+We handle the city paperwork and the back-and-forth on revisions.
+Plan for weeks to months of permit time depending on the city.

 7. Final inspection and handover.
-City final, deficiency list, warranty and post-build support.
+City final, deficiency walkthrough, warranty support after move-in.

-• Higher interest rates during the build (the loan converts to a standard mortgage after completion)
+• Higher interest rates during construction (the loan converts to a normal mortgage once the home is finished)

-• Larger deposit required — often 20–35% depending on the lender
+• Bigger deposit upfront — often 20–35%, depending on the lender

-The takeaway: talk to a lender early.
-If you don't have pre-qualification for a construction loan, the build timeline doesn't matter — the project won't start.
+The short version: talk to a lender early.
+If you don't have pre-qualification for a construction loan, the build timeline is a moot point — the project won't start until that's sorted.

 How to choose the right builder

-Price isn't the only variable, and the lowest bid is often the most expensive choice once change orders accumulate.
+Price isn't the only number that matters, and the lowest bid is usually the most expensive choice once the change orders pile up.
 What actually matters:

-• References.
-Talk to at least three recent clients — one current, one just-finished, one 6–12 months past handover.
-The last conversation tells you the most about warranty and post-build support.
+• Talk to three references.
+One current client, one who just finished, one who's 6–12 months past handover.
+The last conversation tells you the most about warranty and follow-through.

 FAQ

 How much does it cost to build a house in BC?
-It depends on location, lot, design, finish level, and scope.
-Published sources cite ranges that vary significantly between Metro Vancouver, the Fraser Valley, and Vancouver Island.
-The only accurate number for your specific project comes from a site visit and a scope conversation.
-If a builder gives you a fixed $/sqft number without seeing your lot, that number is a marketing tool, not an estimate.
+That depends on location, lot, design, finish, and scope — there's no single number that covers all of it.
+Published sources cite ranges that vary widely between Metro Vancouver, the Fraser Valley, and Vancouver Island.
+The only number that actually applies to your project comes from a site visit and a scope conversation.
+If a builder gives you a fixed dollars-per-square-foot before they've seen your lot, that number is marketing, not an estimate.

-What is the cost of construction per square foot in BC?
-There's no single number — $/sqft varies by finish level, lot complexity, site conditions, and municipality.
-Standard builds fall in one range; custom architectural builds with high-end glazing, complex rooflines, or challenging sites fall in another.
-The safest approach is to get scope-specific estimates from two or three builders rather than relying on a published per-square-foot figure.
+What's the construction cost per square foot in BC?
+There isn't a single number.
+Per-square-foot moves with finish level, lot complexity, site conditions, and which city you're in.
+Standard builds sit in one range.
+Custom architectural builds with high-end glazing, complex rooflines, or tricky sites sit in another.
+Best move is to get scope-specific estimates from two or three builders and compare those — not the published average.

 Is it cheaper to build or buy in Vancouver?
-It depends on the market and the build.
-In high-demand neighbourhoods where inventory is tight, building on a lot you already own or can find is sometimes the only path to the home you actually want.
-In markets with more inventory, buying is often cheaper and faster.
-The build-vs-buy math is project-specific.
+Depends on the market and the build.
+In neighbourhoods where inventory is tight and the houses on the market aren't what you actually want, building is often the only way to get there.
+In markets with more inventory, buying is usually cheaper and faster.
+The build-vs-buy math is project-specific — anyone giving you a one-size-fits-all answer is selling something.

 How long does it take to build a custom home in BC?
-Timelines vary by scope, permits, and weather.
-Most custom home builds in Metro Vancouver run multiple months from permit submission to final inspection.
-Complex designs, challenging sites, or municipalities with long permit queues extend the timeline.
-We give you a timeline range at the estimate stage based on your specific project.
+Several months from permit submission to final inspection on most builds.
+Complex designs, challenging sites, or municipalities with long permit queues stretch the timeline.
+We give you a range at the estimate, based on the actual project.

-What permits do I need to build a home in Vancouver?
-At a minimum: a building permit, plus electrical, plumbing, and mechanical permits.
-Depending on your lot, you may also need tree removal permits, development permits, site-servicing permits, or heritage reviews.
-We handle the full submission and follow-up process.
-The City of Vancouver permit page lists the full set of requirements.
+What permits do I need in Vancouver?
+At minimum: building, electrical, plumbing, mechanical.
+Depending on the lot, you may also need tree removal permits, development permits, site-servicing permits, or a heritage review.
+We handle the full submission.
+The City of Vancouver permit page has the full list.

 What should a good estimate include?
-Scope by section (site work, foundation, framing, mechanical, envelope, interior), allowance items clearly marked as allowances with ranges, exclusions listed in writing, change-order pricing method documented, and payment schedule tied to build milestones.
-If an estimate is just a single lump-sum number, ask for the breakdown.
+Scope broken out by section (site, foundation, framing, mechanical, envelope, interior), allowances clearly marked with ranges, exclusions in writing, change-order pricing documented, payment schedule tied to milestones.
+If an estimate is one lump-sum number with no breakdown, ask for it.
+A serious builder will have one.

-Can you build on a challenging lot (sloped, small, heritage, or with easements)?
-Yes, but the feasibility review is critical before you spend on design.
+Can you build on a tough lot?
+Yes, but the feasibility review matters even more on tough lots.
 Sloped lots need geotechnical work.
-Small lots push against FSR and setback rules.
-Heritage overlays restrict exterior design choices.
+Small lots push hard against FSR and setbacks.
+Heritage zones restrict what the outside can look like.
 Easements limit where you can build.
-We walk challenging lots before design starts so you know what's possible.
+We walk these lots before any design starts so you know what's actually possible before you've spent on plans.

 Related reading

 Book a feasibility conversation with Square One Construction.
-We'll walk through your lot, your goals, and your budget range — and tell you honestly what's possible before you spend on design.
+We'll walk your lot, talk through your goals, and tell you honestly what's possible before you spend on design.

 info@squareoneconstruction.ca | (778) 652-8714